atsepkov/vim-tabularity/README.md

 To avoid this, you can either move the cursor to a different position before executing the command or use Tabular to align the words beforehand (`Tab / ` should do the trick).
 If you prefix your command with a `:`, Tabularity will execute it as if you used `:` in vim on each line it decides is relevant.

-Another userful functionality of Tabularity is folding/unfolding words into rows.
+Another useful functionality of Tabularity is folding/unfolding words into rows.
 For example, imagine you have the following string:

 	The quick brown fox jumped over the lazy dog